 The question “is cheating a reason for divorce” is highly personal.
-The answer depends on the state your marriage was in before the alleged ‘cheating’ occured.
+The answer depends on the state your marriage was in before the alleged ‘cheating’ occurred.
 An unstable marriage is more likely to reach a breaking point if infidelity is suspected.

 They don’t consider this ‘cheating’.
 For others, having an emotional relationship with another woman counts as cheating.
 Some men still talk openly to ex-girlfriends and this is accepted in the marriage.
-In other marriages this is an absolute no-no, especially if this is happenening secretly.
+In other marriages this is an absolute no-no, especially if this is happening secretly.

 Then there are gray areas where no specific third person or emotional involvement is involved.

 Does watching porn in magazines or on the web qualify as cheating?
-In this case it seems to be only the fantasy of another body that the husband is looking for.
+In this case, it seems to be only the fantasy of another body that the husband is looking for.

 What about more indirect contact like ‘friending’ an ex on Facebook, Twitter or LinkedIn?
 Would it make a difference if communication is open or hidden?

 Over time, relationships change.
 If you were comfortable with allowing other women close to your man and felt secure in your relationship at the beginning, your level of comfort and security may change as life and the relationship changes.
 In long term relationships, the focus gradually shifts from physical attraction to love and intimacy.